UV/VIS Array Spectrophotometers without Deuterium Lamp

 Fewer Lamp Replacements and Fast Measurements are important topics.
 Read the white paper “Array versus Scanning” you can find a detailed experimental comparison of both well-established spectrophotometer setups.
 Learn the benefits and advantages of UV/VIS Array Spectrophotometers without Deuterium Lamp.

 UV/VIS spectrophotometers can be classified according to the geometry of the components that build up the optical system.
 There are two types of configurations used in UV/VIS spectroscopy:

 - Scanning spectrophotometer, usually equipped with a deuterium lamp

 - Array spectrophotometer, usually equipped with a xenon lamp

-The performance aspects of a UV/VIS spectrophotometer – such as optical and wavelength resolution, measurement speed, bench space requirements and cost of ownership – depend directly on the design of the instrument.
+Performance aspects of a UV/VIS spectrophotometer such as optical and wavelength resolution, measurement speed, bench space requirements, cost of ownership, and many more, depend directly on the design of the instrument.